haasr/fm_transmitter/README.rst

 meaning I didn't do the hard part; I just made a nifty little Java GUI to make creating and transmitting playlists easier.

+The play icon, stop icon, and shuffle icon located in "fmpirate/FMPirate/res/assets/" are from [https://smashicons.com/].
+Thanks for the awesome free icons!

 Setup:
 ------